What Is The Difference Between Gross Income And Total Income

 All forms of income, including capital gains, wages, house and property, business and profession, and other sources, are included in Gross Total Income.

-The total income is calculated by deducting the allowable deductions and exemptions from the gross total income.
+Total Income is calculated by deducting allowable deductions and exemptions from Gross Total Income.

 PurposeGross Total Income provides a comprehensive picture of a person's or an organisation's income.Total Income provides a clear picture of a person's or an organisation's taxable income.

-1. Income from Salary: This includes earnings received by an individual from an employer in the form of salary, wages, bonuses, allowances, or pensions.
+• Income from Salary: This includes earnings received by an individual from an employer, such as salary, wages, bonuses, allowances, or pensions.
 The employer deducts TDS (Tax Deducted at Source) before disbursing the salary.
-Employees can claim deductions such as House Rent Allowance (HRA), Standard Deduction, and Professional Tax to reduce their taxable income.
+Employees can claim deductions such as House Rent Allowance (HRA), Standard Deduction, and Professional Tax (subject to applicable tax regime and conditions) to reduce their taxable income.

-Example: If you are employed at a company and receive a monthly salary, bonuses, and allowances, this falls under income from salary.
+If you are employed by a company and receive a monthly salary, bonuses, and allowances, this falls under income from salary.

 For instance, if you own a house and rent it out, the rental income will be taxed under this category.
 If you have taken a home loan, you can claim deductions on interest payments.

-3. Income from Business or Profession: Any income earned through self-employment, freelancing, business activities, or professional services is classified under this head.
+• Income from Business or Profession: Any income earned through self-employment, freelancing, business activities, or professional services is classified under this head.
 This includes profits from businesses, consultancy services, or professional fees.
-Taxpayers can deduct business expenses such as rent, salaries, depreciation, and office expenses before arriving at their taxable income.
+Taxpayers can deduct business expenses such as rent, salaries, depreciation, and office expenses before arriving at their taxable income (as per Income Tax rules).

 For example, if you run a business, work as a freelancer, or provide professional services like consulting or legal advice, your earnings are taxed under this head.

-4. Income from Capital Gains: Capital gains arise when you sell capital assets like listed shares, real estate, tax-free bonds, stocks, or mutual funds at a profit.
+• Income from Capital Gains: Capital gains arise when you sell capital assets like listed shares, real estate, bonds, stocks, or mutual funds at a profit.
 These gains are further categorised into:

 • Short-term Capital Gains (STCG): Profits from selling assets within a short holding period, taxed as per applicable rates.